 Prior to joining HPIO in 2008, Wiselogel was the Communications Specialist for Health Care Excel, the Medicare Quality Improvement Organization for Kentucky and Indiana.
 He holds a bachelor’s degree in communications from the University of Louisville and a master’s degree in journalism and new media from Emerson College in Boston, Massachusetts.

-Carrie Almasi is a Health Policy Analyst at the Health Policy Institute of Ohio.
+Carrie Almasi is a Senior Health Policy Analyst at the Health Policy Institute of Ohio.
 Prior to joining HPIO in 2020, Ms. Almasi was an Assistant Vice President at United Way of Central Ohio where she worked to create systemic solutions to poverty.
 She also led central Ohio’s free tax preparation coalition and served two terms as an AmeriCorps member.

 Ms. Almasi holds a master of public administration from Ohio State University and a bachelor of arts in international studies from Miami University.